Mathias Döpfner

-Mathias Döpfner (born 15 January 1963) is a German businessman and journalist.
-He is the CEO and 22% owner of media group Axel Springer SE, and president of the Federal Association of Digital Publishers and Newspaper Publishers (BDZV).
+Mathias Döpfner (born 15 January 1963) is a German businessman, author, art collector, and journalist.
+He is the CEO of media group Axel Springer SE and, together with Friede Springer, holds 95% of the share in the company.
+From 2016 to 2022 he was president of the Federal Association of Digital Publishers and Newspaper Publishers (BDZV).

+After working as editor-in-chief for several newspapers, he joined the management board of Axel Springer SE in 2000.
+Friede Springer, head of the media group and widow of founder Axel Springer, designated Döpfner as her successor in 2020 and gave voting rights and shares valued at over 1 billion Euros to him in 2021.